MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-configure-on-demand-diagnostic-log-collection-tzl.md

 ---
 # On-demand log collection

-Azure Stack Hub operators can use **Help and Support** in the administrator portal to send diagnostics logs to Microsoft before requesting support.
+Azure Stack operators can send diagnostics logs to Microsoft, before requesting support, by using **Help and Support** or PowerShell.
 Using **Help and Support** is recommended over PowerShell because it's simpler.
-But if the portal is unavailable, operators can collect logs through the privileged endpoint (PEP).
+But if the portal is unavailable, operators can then use the privileged endpoint (PEP).

 This topic covers both ways of collecting diagnostic logs on demand.

 >[!Note]
 >As an alternative to collecting logs on demand, you can streamline the troubleshooting process by [proactively collecting diagnostic logs](azure-stack-configure-automatic-diagnostic-log-collection.md).
-If system health conditions need to be investigated, the logs are uploaded automatically for analysis by CSS.
+If system health conditions need to be investigated, the logs are uploaded automatically for analysis before opening a case with CSS.

-## Use Help and Support to collect diagnostic logs on demand
+## Send logs now

 Specify the start time and end time for log collection and click **Collect and Upload**.